alex-gamero/100-days-of-code/log.md

 **Today's Progress**: Today I had classes, I learned about Exceptions in Java and Data Warehousing in Databases.

 **Thoughts**: It was a good day.
 I liked the topics we covered today.
 I went home and reviewed the class material.

+### Day 34: July 24, Thursday

+**Today's Progress**: Today I had classes on Linux and web programming.
+It was interesting.

+**Thoughts**: Review the code at home and practice things that I found interesting.